Installer Module¶

 stackops.utils.installer_utils.installer_runner.get_installers() loads the catalog from:

-stackops.jobs.installer.INSTALLER_DATA_PATH_REFERENCE- resolved through
+stackops.utils.schemas.installer.INSTALLER_DATA_PATH_REFERENCE- resolved through

 stackops.utils.path_reference.get_path_reference_path(...)